dinhanhthi/learn-web-dev/README.md

 ## 🌏 Other resources

-- [The Odin Project](https://www.theodinproject.com/) — This project is designed to fill in the gap for people who are trying to hack it on their own but still want a high quality education.
 - [Scotch.io](https://scotch.io/) — Top shelf Web Development Training.
 - [freecodecamp.org](https://www.freecodecamp.org/learn) — non-profit organization that consists of an interactive learning web platform, an online community forum, chat rooms, online publications and local organizations that intend to make learning web development accessible to anyone.